hepix-virtualisation/vmcaster/README.md

 * VMCASTER_RDBMS

-Sqllight based connection string, Typically defaulting to 'sqlite:///vmcaster.db'.
+Sqllight based connection string, This defaults to 'sqlite:///vmcaster.db'.
 This URL refers to the current working directory, to use an absolute path with Sqlight, add an extra slash to the URL like syntax.